ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 The fast restore feature is billed at an extra rate per hour for each zone in which it is enabled.
 Maintaining fast restore clones is considerably more costly than keeping regular backup snapshots.
 {: note}

-The fast restore feature is not applicable for multi-volume backups.
+The fast restore feature is not applicable for multi-volume or share backups.
 {: important}

 ### Creating a backup plan with cross-regional copy option from the CLI